ykjit/yk/src/contributing/prs.md

 to squash it is also acceptable to: rebase the commit against the `master` branch at the same time; and force push the resulting rebased branch. *This is the only time you should force push an update to a branch.*

-## The reviewer and reviewee covenant

-The aim of pull request reviewing is to ensure that contributions to yk are of good quality.
-We have high standards but we do not expect perfection: reviewers must not hold reviewees to unduly high standards.
-Similarly, reviews must not be adversarial: both reviewer and reviewee should work together to improve a pull request, with both parties assuming good faith on the part of the other.
-Clear, polite, communication between both parties is required at all times.

 ## Documentation